GitTools/Roadmap/ArchitectureIdea.md

 * APIApprover

 Different Plugins (Issue trackers etc) have different arguments.
-We need some mechanism to surface their particular command line arguments / options via GitTools.exe.
+A mechanism would be needed to surface plugin specific command line arguments / options via GitTools.exe.
-This would require basically an extensible command line architecture - could be a little tricky.
-For example, the BitBucket releases plugin may require additional / different command line arguments than say, the Github releases plugin.
-This wouldn't be too tricky to resolve, should just be routing / delegating the command arguments to the appropriate plugin for validation of the arguments.